 This January, Quogue Library is spotlighting Harvey Herman of Hampton Bays, whose artwork will be on display during the entire month.

-nominated children's series, and hundreds of commercials.
+, an Emmy nominated children's series, and hundreds of commercials.
 His works have also appeared in local publications and galleries throughout the East End.

 The exhibition will remain on view through Monday, January 29.
 (Courtesy Photo)